Data presented here may not be the most recent available

 Palaeozoic sediments overlie the stable platform and one very small oil field has been discovered (Kuldiga).
 This has produced negligible amounts of oil in the past from a Cambrian reservoir.
 Other small amounts of oil have been drilled onshore and three offshore wells have been drilled, one of which recovered oil.

-However, Latvia has no commercial oil or gas production onshore or offshore in the Gulf of Riga.
+Latvia now has no commercial oil or gas production onshore or offshore in the Gulf of Riga.
 Despite the recorded oil shows, Globalshift forecasts Latvia as being unlikely to achieve any production in the future.

 LATVIA